emmabostian/FEM-design-systems-docs/lessons/other-areas-of-design.md

 title: "Other areas of design"
 section: "Foundations of design"
 order: 23
+description: We haven't nearly covered all aspects of design you'll need in your design system.
+Here are a few more areas you'll want to explore if you're building your design language.
 ---

 There are several other areas of design which we won't touch on today, but would be included in a fully-built design system.